AWhite-Code/Programming_Challenge_Solutions/README.md

+## Cloning
+If you want an empty version of this repository, swap to the branch name 'Clone-this-Branch' and clone that.

 ## Naming Conventions

 Each solution file is named according to a specific convention that includes the platform, problem number, problem name, and the main algorithm or data structure used.
 Here are the conventions for each platform: